Do-it-Yourself Pest Control

 Which Method of Pest Control is Most Effective?

 It may baffle you that prevention is the best way and by far the most effective pest control method.
-This is to ensure that you are taking action not to attract pests in the first place.
+This is to ensure that you are taking action not to attract pests.

 Prevention refers to the actions, measures, or strategies taken to avoid, reduce, or stop the occurrence of something undesirable, harmful, or unwanted.